-The ion stage of 0 indicates a molecule.
-In this case the routine will examine the label to decide which molecule is desired.
-The labels "H2", "CO", "OH",
+The ion stage of 0 indicates a special case, a molecule or excited level of an atom or ion.
+In this case the routine will examine the label to decide which species is desired.

-"H2O", "O2", "SiO", and "OH", where the underscore represents a space, are recognized.
+The labels "H2", "CO", "OH", "H2O", "O2", "SiO", and "OH", where the underscore represents a space, are possible molecules.
 Column densities of states within the ground term of some ions are also available.
 In this case the label will include the ion designation, perhaps followed by an indication of which level within the term is desired, and the symbol "" to indicate the excited state.
-The cases recognized at the moment are listed in Table 1.
+The cases now recognized are listed in Table 1.

-3.5.6 cdH2_colden - column density in H2
+{3.5.6} cdH2_colden - column density in H2